 A good night’s sleep does not solely depend on the quality of your mattress or your evening habits.
-The ambient temperature of your room also plays a crucial role in sleep regulation.
-Numerous studies show that our bodies need specific thermal conditions to fall asleep quickly and enjoy restorative sleep.
+The ambient temperature of your room also plays a crucial role in regulating sleep.
+Numerous studies show that our body needs specific thermal conditions to fall asleep quickly and enjoy restorative sleep.

 Temperature and Sleep: An Essential Biological Relationship